18 March 2026 · Wearables · Top 7 AU Team

 Australian Buying Advice

-The A$1,299 RRP is firm — Apple doesn't discount.
-However, you can save by buying through the Apple Education Store (valid uni student email gets a discount), using cashback platforms like ShopBack or Cashrewards, or waiting for retailer bundles where JB Hi-Fi or The Good Guys occasionally include free bands or accessories.
+The Ultra 2 is discontinued at Apple but can still be found through third-party retailers and resellers.
+If you find one at A$1,000 or less, that's reasonable value.
+For the Ultra 3 (A$1,399 RRP), you can save slightly by buying through the Apple Education Store (valid uni student email), using cashback platforms like ShopBack or Cashrewards, or checking Amazon AU for any deals.
+JB Hi-Fi and The Good Guys occasionally bundle free bands or accessories.

 AppleCare+ is an additional A$129 and covers accidental damage.
 Given the price of the watch and the activities it's designed for, it's worth considering — a cracked sapphire crystal without AppleCare+ will cost you significantly more to repair.